-- The extent to which the resources requested, relative to the anticipated outputs, represent an appropriate investment of STFC funds (value for money) - The potential impact the project could have in relation to the size of the award - Strategic value within the STFC programme.
+The extent to which the resources requested, relative to the anticipated outputs, represent an appropriate investment of STFC funds.

 Response to reviewers

 Each applicant has the opportunity to respond to the referee comments before the panel meeting.
 Applicants should be aware that we will request your response to referees approximately 4-6 weeks following the closing date of the call.
 All key dates (including an estimated date for this response) will be communicated to all eligible applicants following the closure of the call.